 The automobile enabled creation of multi-million-person urban areas spread thinly over vast regional areas — and shaped the character of the 20th century American city.

 American Planning History

-Professor and noted planning historian Laurence Gerckens, FAICP, has prepared a number of fascinating articles for the Planning Commissioners Journal on various aspects of how planning decisions have shaped American cities.
-Capping off Gerckens’ contributions is his highly information Planning ABC’s — an alphabetic overview and historical perspective on 26 key planning-related topics.
+The late professor and noted planning historian Laurence Gerckens, FAICP, prepared a number of fascinating articles for the Planning Commissioners Journal on various aspects of how planning decisions have shaped American cities.
+Capping off Gerckens’ contributions was his highly information Planning ABC’s — an alphabetic overview and historical perspective on 26 key planning-related topics.